-A world divided: superpower relations, 1943-1972 - The Second World War ended with the USA, Britain and USSR united as victors against Nazi Germany.
+A world divided: superpower relations, 1943-1972 - The Second World War united as victors against Nazi Germany.
 This topic is a wonderful study of the change from unity to an atmosphere of tension, suspicion and misunderstanding with the rise of the Cold War.
 We observe the flash points which, at every instance, had everyone in anticipation of a Third World War.